sam-almighty/PWALab/Readme.md

 With these changes, push your new app to Bluemix
 >bluemix app push < appname >

+You can now test the offline capabilities of your PWA by switiching off the internet and accessing your web app through the browser.

 **Access your app from the home screen**

 Open the web app from a mobile browser (Chrome / Firefox / Opera) .
 Click on the settings menu and choose 'Add to Home Screen'

 You can now access your web app from the home screen of a device just like a native app.
+You can also further verify the offline capabilities by switching off the internet on the mobile and accesing the app.

 Additionally, meeting certain criteria, browsers automatically prompt users to add your web app to the home screen.